 To address these challenges, AFCR is expanding our role beyond a commitment to basic cancer research, and now we are also offering long-term support for early-stage translational research.
 Our program is designed to speed up the commercialization of new cancer therapeutic and diagnostic discoveries, bridging the gap in funding for research projects and start-ups that are still in the “Valley of Death”.
 This translational research space, often vastly under-funded, is the range along the continuum of product development where pre-clinical testing is conducted and viable candidates are advanced into human clinical trials and patient use.

-BRACE consists of two stages: Award Pitches and Venture Competition.
+BRACE consists of two stages: Award Competitions and Venture Competition.

-Half-day or whole-day sets of BRACE Award Pitches are being conducted by AFCR, coordinated with major universities, cancer centers, hospitals, technology commercialization offices or science parks in Asia:
+Half-day or whole-day sets of BRACE Award Competitions are being conducted by AFCR, coordinated with major universities, cancer centers, hospitals, technology commercialization offices or science parks in Asia:

-- made by scientists—lead project investigators within labs or chief science or technology officers within start-up companies;
+- made by scientists—such as lead project investigators within labs or chief science or technology officers within start-up companies;

 - and with emphasis on a project’s feasibility, novelty and patient impact, as well as consideration to any unique low-cost access features for Asian patients.

-At each BRACE Award Pitch, one winner and one runner-up is selected—and awarded an honorarium of HK$25,000 and HK$10,000 respectively.
-These BRACE Award Pitches are conducted on a rotating basis at different medical and academic centers, science parks or other locations.
+At each BRACE Award Competition, one winner and one runner-up is selected—and awarded a prize equivalent to HK$25,000 and HK$10,000, respectively.
+These BRACE Award Competitions are conducted throughout Asia and with the support of different medical and academic centers, science parks or other organizations.
 Judging will be done by a panel of experts in cancer research, product development and commercialization.
 Winners and runners-up will be announced through AFCR’s various communication channels, as well as in conjunction with host and affiliated institutions.